Chapter 17.04

 C. If the noncompliant work is approved, then the following provisions shall also apply:

-1. The work on the noncompliant work and all work proceeding in conformance with Title 17, 18 or 19, as applicable, that has not been completed (collectively, the “ongoing work”) shall be suspended for a period of up to six months after the noncompliant work is approved, as determined appropriate by the planning commission or city council, as the case may be; provided, that no suspension shall be imposed if the planning commission or city council, as the case may be, determines any suspension would (a) be detrimental to the surrounding community because of negative impacts on aesthetics, traffic or pedestrian travel, public safety or other matters in the public interest, or (b) cause an extreme hardship on the property owner;
+1. The work on the noncompliant work and all work proceeding in conformance with this title or PVEMC Title 18 or 19, as applicable, that has not been completed (collectively, the “ongoing work”) shall be suspended for a period of up to six months after the noncompliant work is approved, as determined appropriate by the planning commission or city council, as the case may be; provided, that no suspension shall be imposed if the planning commission or city council, as the case may be, determines any suspension would (a) be detrimental to the surrounding community because of negative impacts on aesthetics, traffic or pedestrian travel, public safety or other matters in the public interest, or (b) cause an extreme hardship on the property owner;

 2. Upon completion of the ongoing work when it includes any habitable area, the property shall remain unoccupied for a period of up to six months, as determined appropriate by the planning commission or city council, as the case may be; provided, that this provision shall not be applicable if the planning commission or city council, as the case may be, determines such a requirement would (a) be detrimental to the surrounding community because of negative impacts on public safety or other matters in the public interest, or (b) cause an extreme hardship on the property owner; and